tidyverse/tidyverse.org/content/blog/pkgdown-2-0-0/index.md

 The new template is also much easier to customise.
 A few of the most important features are noted below to whet your appetite; learn more in `vignette("customise")`.

--   You can now easily change the overall visual appearance by picking a bootswatch theme:
+-   You can now easily change the overall visual appearance by picking a Bootswatch theme:

     ``` yaml
     template: